Ursinus College Creative Writing Award

 The annual winner of the Creative Writing Award will receive: 1) a $30,000 scholarship, renewable all four years; 2) the opportunity to occupy during her or his first academic year the residence room where J. D. Salinger lived; and 3) leadership standing in the Ursinus writing community.
 The winner will be expected to join the previous award winners in reading subsequent creative portfolios, and will help the Office of Admission in selecting the next winner.
 Award winners are also expected to be prominent members of Ursinus' Literary Society, the Lantern, and creative writing community.

-Cara Maria M. Cambardella, writer and admission counselor, leads the Creative Writing Award selection process.
+Cara Maria M. Cambardella, writer and Assistant Director of Admission, leads the Creative Writing Award selection process.
 A nonfiction essayist, Cara completed her master's degree in 2010 with a creative thesis on international travel, the mother figure, and identity.
 She is thrilled to be the first point of contact for budding writers interested in the Creative Writing Award.
 Her email address is ccambardella @ ursinus.edu.